mariorod98/ObsidianVault/🌱 Seedbox/Blender Basics.md

 Reset transformations will set the origin of the transformation to the origin of the world.
 To set them back to the center of the object, we must right click the object and Set Origin to Origin to Geometry

 ## Edit Mode
-L : select the whole connected mesh
+L : select the whole connected mesh that the mouse is pointing at.
+If the mesh has seams and we are in face mode, it respects the seams.
+This does not restarts your selection, it adds the mesh to what you have currently selected.
-P: open separation menu to separate a group of faces from another mesh, creating a new mesh
+P: open separation menu to separate a group of faces from another mesh, creating a new mesh alt + shift + click: quick select loop
+Y: disconnects a selection of elements from the rest of the mesh WITHOUT creating a new object
 ### Cut tool
 Cut tool creates new edges.
 To acces cut mode you have to be in Edit mode (and in vertex mod maybe).